 - If I report an incident to the University, will the information be kept confidential?

-- If I report sexual misconduct, what type of remedial assistance or protective measures can the Lenoir-Rhyne provide?
+- If I report sexual misconduct or am accused of sexual misconduct, what type of remedial assistance or protective measures can the Lenoir-Rhyne provide?

 - What is amnesty and why is it important?